2024 NSW New Band Repertoire Reading & Resource Day - Highlights Reel

 We are calling for expressions of interest for a limited number of boutique publishers and retailers who are interested in setting up a trade stand on the day.

 Trade area space is limited.
-Allocations including display area sizes and prices will be confirmed after the closing date of 5 January 2025.
+Allocations including display area sizes and prices will be early January 2026.

-Please contact secretary@bandnsw.com to book in your space.
+Please contact the team at musicreadingday@bandnsw.com to book in your space.

 Conductors

-Welcome to our returning conductors for the New Band Repertoire Reading & Resource Day!
+Welcome to our returning conductors for the New Band Repertoire Reading Day!

 Andrew McWade